MicrosoftDocs/ATADocs/ATPDocs/playbooks.md

 Attackers can use the master key to decrypt any secrets protected by DPAPI on all domain-joined machines.
 In this detection, a Defender for Identity alert is triggered when the DPAPI is used to retrieve the backup master key.

+If you have Microsoft Defender for Endpoint, turn it off to run this test.

 From a command line on workstation run with an admin account:

 ```cmd
 mimikatz # privilege::debug